kiuur/wbclient/README.md

 - **Fixed ListType/ListMessage** – listMessage is Sendable
 - **Added offerCall** – Baileys can Call a Number in WhatsApp
 - **Fix ACK** – Has been Removed (You can Turn on if needed)
+- **Fixed Proto Crash** – Proto can be Updated to the Newest Version with 0 Crashes or Erros

 ---